Skip Navigation

 Professional Resource Brief

-The databases listed below are excellent tools for identifying literature and research about infants, children, adolescents, and pregnant women.
+The databases and resources listed below are excellent tools for identifying literature and research about infants, children, adolescents, and pregnant women.
 Where appropriate, we've included tips and search examples on how to identify literature and research efficiently.
 Please note that databases vary in how terms should be entered; for example, some require quotation marks and others don't.
 Enter search phrases as shown in bold below.

 Related MCH Digital Library Resources

 Maternal and Child Health Literature and Research Databases: Resource Brief.
-(March 2012).
-(Updated: February 2017).

 Authors: Susan Brune Lorenzo, M.L.S., NCEMCH; Olivia Pickett, M.A., M.L.S., NCEMCH.

-The MCH Digital Library is one of six special collections at Geogetown University, the nation's oldest Jesuit institution of higher education.
-It is supported in part by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under award number U02MC31613, MCH Advanced Education Policy with an award of $700,000/year.
-The library is also supported through foundation and univerity funding.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The MCH Library is one of six special collections at Georgetown University, the nation's oldest Jesuit institution of higher education.
+The library is supported through foundation, private, university, state, and federal funding.
+This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by Georgetown University or the U.S. Government.
+Note: web pages whose development was supported by federal government grants are being reviewed to comply with applicable Executive Orders.